localstack/localstack.github.io/content/docs/documentation/features/index.md

 * **Transfer**
 * **XRay**

 Note that the list above contains a number of additional APIs and advanced features on top of the free open source version.
-Details about the Pro features are described in the section below.
+Details about the Pro features are described in the next section.